 The city of Reykjavík is the world’s northernmost capital.
-Surrounded by the rolling expanse of the Atlantic and cradled by snow-capped mountains, it’s a rare chance to live in a place that marries ever-present nature with a thriving, cosmopolitan culture.
+Surrounded by the rolling expanse of the Atlantic and cradled by snow-capped mountains, it is a rare chance to live in a place that marries ever present nature with a thriving, cosmopolitan culture.

-Icelandic Film Schools’s student accommodation places you in the centre of it all.
+The Icelandic Film Schools’ student accommodation places you in the center of it all.
 From your home base in Campus Reykjavík, a short walk will take you to the glittering Harpa concert hall, or the city’s many cafés, restaurants, music venues, culture and nightlife institutions, music venues, and grassroots spaces.

 In Reykjavík, the creative disciplines are closely interwoven, creating a scene that’s uniquely placed to cultivate interdisciplinary thinking.

 This mentality is built into the school itself.
-Headquartered in the leafy Laugardalur area in the Arctic Green Energy Corporation building, Kvikmyndaskóli’s central space is known as Slagæð, or “The Artery” – a bustling area that branches off into studio and production facilities, also acting as a vibrant social hub and meeting place.
+Headquartered in the leafy Laugardalur area in the Arctic Green Energy Corporation building, The Film Schools’ central space is known as "Slagæð", or “The Artery” – a bustling area that branches off into studio and production facilities, also acting as a vibrant social hub and meeting place.